What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 Source: Help Mark|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

-・People using prosthetic limbs or artificial joints
+・Individuals using prosthetic limbs or artificial joints

 ・Women in early pregnancy

-・People with intellectual disabilities
+・Individuals with intellectual disabilities

-・People with mental disorders
+・Individuals with mental disorders

-・People with developmental disabilities
+・Individuals with developmental disorders

 ・Health centers and public health offices